gfusee/seal-sdk-rs/book/src/introduction.md

 # Introduction

-The `seal-sdk-rs` crate delivers a Sui framework–agnostic client for the Seal encryption system.
-It puts developer experience first, exposing safe defaults while keeping every layer — HTTP transport, Sui client, signing, and caching — open for custom logic.
-Whether you want to plug in the fully-featured `sui_sdk` stack or wire a lightweight experimental client, the SDK keeps the abstractions narrow so you can tailor how requests are built, signed, cached and executed.
+`seal-sdk-rs` gives you a Seal client that works with any Sui framework.
+The crate focuses on developer experience.
+It ships safe defaults, but you can replace every layer: HTTP transport, Sui client, signer, and cache.
+Use the full `sui_sdk` stack or a lighter experimental client.
+The API stays simple so you can control how requests are built, signed, cached, and executed.

-Key characteristics:
+Key features:

-- **Modular composition**: `BaseSealClient` is a generic over the HTTP client, Sui RPC adapter, caches, and error types, so you can mix and match implementations without forking the crate.
+- **Modular design**: `BaseSealClient` accepts generic types for the HTTP client, Sui RPC adapter, caches, and error types.
+You can mix and match implementations without forking the crate.
-- **Pragmatic defaults**: the `SealClient` specializations pair `sui_sdk::SuiClient`, `reqwest`, and cache strategies (including `moka`) so most applications can get started immediately.
+- **Helpful defaults**: The provided `SealClient` variants combine `sui_sdk::SuiClient`, `reqwest`, and different cache strategies (including `moka`) so most projects can start quickly.
-- **Parallel efficiency**: batch helpers (e.g. `encrypt_multiple_bytes`) reuse
-  fetched metadata and execute remote calls concurrently when possible, keeping round trips to Mysten key servers short.
+- **Parallel performance**: Batch helpers such as `encrypt_multiple_bytes` reuse fetched metadata and run remote calls in parallel when possible.
+This keeps round trips to Mysten key servers short.
-- **Ergonomic helpers**: conversion traits, generic object IDs/addresses, and BCS serializers keep data handling easy, while still allowing advanced users to manage serialization manually when required.
+- **Friendly helpers**: Conversion traits, generic object IDs/addresses, and BCS serializers simplify data handling.
+Advanced users can still manage serialization manually when they need to.